Stability of data-driven Koopman MPC with terminal conditions: Introduction

-In this paper, we study conditions for asymptotic stability of MPC formulations with terminal conditions based on data-driven surrogate models.
+In this paper, we study conditions for asymptotic stability of MPC formulations with state constraints and terminal conditions based on data-driven surrogate models.
 In particular, we consider a terminal cost and a terminal set designed on the base of the surrogate model, and we introduce a constraint tightening to ensure recursive feasibility.
 We prove that, in presence of sufficiently small error bounds, the MPC designed with the data-driven surrogate model asymptotically stabilizes the unknown system.
 Moreover, we show how the requirement can be satisfied by kEDMD models in the Koopman framework.
 Finally, we verify our finding with numerical simulations.

-On the one hand, our analysis extends the results presented in~\cite{schimperna2025data} to MPC with terminal conditions and tightens the analysis of~\cite{WortStra24}, where only practical asymptotic stability was shown.
+On the one hand, our analysis extends the results presented in~\cite{schimperna2025data} to MPC with terminal conditions, allowing to use MPC with short horizons, and tightens the analysis of~\cite{WortStra24}, where only practical asymptotic stability was shown.
 On the other hand, we also extend the results proposed in~\cite{kuntz2025beyond} by proposing a learning framework such that the imposed assumptions can be rigorously verified to derive asymptotic stability.
 Since the required error bounds can only be ensured in the compact set where data are collected, we also had to incorporate state constraints in the MPC algorithm, which were not considered in~\cite{kuntz2025beyond}.

 The paper is organized as follows.
 Section~\ref{sec:setup} introduces the system and the properties of the data-driven model.
 Section~\ref{sec:MPC:analysis} presents the proposed MPC algorithm and analyzes its stability properties.
 Section~\ref{sec:implementation} shows how the MPC stability conditions can be satisfied with kEDMD surrogate models.
 Simulation examples are reported in Section~\ref{sec:examples}, before conclusions are drawn in Section~\ref{sec:conclusion}. \\